You're Not Lazy. You're Burned Out — And There's a Difference.

 That's burnout.
 And it's one of the most misunderstood experiences that high-achieving women go through.

-Burnout isn't just being stressed, or having a tough week, or needing a vacation.
-It's a state of chronic depletion — emotional, mental, and often physical — that happens when you've been running past your limits for too long without enough recovery.
+Burnout isn't just a tough week or a season of stress that a good vacation will fix.
+It's a state of chronic depletion, emotional, mental, and often physical, that develops when you've been running past your limits for too long without enough real recovery.

-And here's the cruel part: the same qualities that make high-achieving women so capable — the drive, the high standards, the ability to push through discomfort — are the exact qualities that make burnout so easy to miss until it's already deep.
+And here's the part that makes it so hard to catch in time: the same qualities that make high-achieving women so capable, the drive, the high standards, the ability to push through discomfort, are the exact qualities that make burnout easy to miss until it's already deep.
+You're too good at functioning to notice you're not okay.

-Because burnout builds slowly, it often disguises itself as something else.
-You might tell yourself you're just tired, or that things will calm down next month, or that this is just what life looks like right now.
+Because burnout builds slowly, it often disguises itself as something more manageable.
+You tell yourself you're just tired.
+That things will calm down next month.
+That this is just what life looks like right now, and everyone else seems to be handling it, so you should be able to as well.

-None of these are character flaws.
-They're signals — your nervous system waving a flag.
+None of those are character flaws.
+They're signals — your nervous system waving a flag that's been easy to ignore, until it isn't.

 Burnout doesn't happen because you're weak.
 It happens because you've been strong for too long, in too many directions, with too little support.